piotrek1493/AlgorithmsPractice/README.md

 ## AlgorithmsPractice

-A repo created to store and keep track of solutions of hackerrank.com/codewars.com challanges, mostly in Java.
+A repo created to store and keep track of solutions of hackerrank.com/codewars.com challanges, mostly in Java with an occasional SQL query.

-You can find me on codewars [here](https://www.codewars.com/users/piotrek1493).
+You can find me on Codewars [here](https://www.codewars.com/users/piotrek1493).
-You can find me on hackerrank [here](https://www.hackerrank.com/piotrek1493).
+You can find me on Hackerrank [here](https://www.hackerrank.com/piotrek1493).

 |Webiste|Programming Language|Problem Name|Problem Link|Solution Link|Difficulty|
 ---|---|---|---|---|---